DarkerKin/Django_website/README.md

 # Django website

-This is the website I made watching Tutorial(<a href="https://www.youtube.com/watch?v=PtQiiknWUcI&t=327s">link</a>).
+This is the website I made watching Tutorial (<a href="https://www.youtube.com/watch?v=PtQiiknWUcI&t=327s" target="_blank">link</a>).
 Please let me know how it works and if there are any issues I will do my best to fix them 😊.